JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/ReadMe.md

 ## Other Learning Sources

 Consider purchasing [Thinking with Types](https://leanpub.com/thinking-with-types/), a book that claims to be "the comprehensive manual for type-level programming".
+Abhinav Sarkar also made [his notes public](https://abhinavsarkar.net/posts/twt-notes-1/)